What Impacts the Data in LENA Reports?

 What to do:

-• Use the Interaction Chart on the second page of the Room Report to guide deeper discussions about how which adults and children are in the room can impact talk.
+- Use the Interaction Chart to guide deeper discussions about how these changes can impact talk.

-• If you believe ratios are impacting turn taking, look for consistent LENA data that illustrates this conclusion and share it with teachers and center directors so they can use that information to inform policies and coverage.
+- If you think ratios are affecting turn-taking, look for patterns in the LENA data that support this.
+Share those findings with teachers and center directors so they can use the information to inform policies and coverage decisions.

 Since substitutes may not be as familiar with or focused on talking more with the children, data might be lower.